akiarie/blog/_posts/2019-01-03-deep-things-of-god.md

 ministry, in his word.

 And it is for this alone that I want to militate and plead today.
 When is the last time your pastor spoke about the Incarnation and its consequences?
-What are you taught regarding the obedience of Christ and the meaning of his sufferings?
+What are you being taught regarding the obedience of Christ and the meaning of his sufferings?
 Why did Christ ascend and what is the true meaning of Pentecost?
 If you are not hearing satisfactorily Biblical answers to this question---and I am bold enough to say, answers closely related to the material I have outlined today---then know that your church has forsaken its first love.
 And if you are not fuelling your life---your devotions, your war